nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 # Digital-Curated-Repository-Teachers-Website

-This web application’s purpose is to be a Curated Repository for Teachers.
-A website repository that should help various college teachers efficiently share resources in different media formats.
+This web application’s purpose is to be a Curated Repository for Teachers, a website repository that should help various college teachers efficiently share resources in different media formats.
 The site will be a location to crowdsource teacher experiences in the form of descriptions and demo videos which will be searchable.

 ## Release Notes
+### Version 1.0.0

 ### Features: